-The price of Platinum and Gold has skyrocketed and caused a great deal of concern for both manufactures and retailers within the jewellery industry.
-Manufacturing items such as diamond engagement rings and wedding bands have become more expensive.
-Could Palladium be the new alternative?
-In fact the popular metal Palladium is slowly on the rise as more and more customers are seeking an affordable alternative, due the rise in prices for platinum and gold.
+The price of Platinum and Gold has changed dramatically over the last 10 years and caused a great deal of concern for both manufactures and retailers within the jewellery industry.
+Manufacturing items such as diamond engagement rings and wedding bands have become more expensive to make thus making the resale value to consumers a great deal higher.

 Palladium is generally alloyed with elements such as Ruthenium and Iridium (Palladium accounting for approx 95%).
 It is also a Platinum group metal and comes with many advantages.
 For example:

 - It does not tarnish or lose whiteness when worn.

 - Palladium does not need to be rhodium plated.